-The issuance of long-term equity awards allows us to achieve two of our most important strategic objectives in addition to the goal of focusing the named executive officers on the creation of long-term shareholder value.
-First, it dramatically aids our retention efforts; as of December 31, 2011, Mr. Saville has been employed with NVR for 31 years, Mr. Seremet for 24 years, Mr. Henley for 17.5 years, and Mr. Goethe succeeded Mr. Inman in 2010 upon Mr. Inman's retirement after 36 years of service with NVR.
+We believe the issuance of long-term equity awards allows us to achieve two of our most important strategic objectives in addition to the goal of focusing the named executive officers on the creation of long-term shareholder value.
+First, it dramatically aids our retention efforts; as of December 31, 2012, Mr. Saville has been employed with NVR for 32 years, Mr. Seremet for 25 years, Mr. Henley for 18.5 years, and Mr. Bredow for 8.5 years.
 Second, each equity award ties the named executive officer to non-compete provisions that further protect our business interests.